-All CMV drivers are required to take a vision test as part of their DOT physical examination.
-According to the CDL regulations, CMV drivers are required to have “at least 70” peripheral vision and 20/40 acuity in each eye to ensure safety on the road while driving.”
+All CMV drivers must take a vision test for their DOT physical examination.
+According to the CDL regulations, CMV drivers must have “at least 70” peripheral vision and 20/40 acuity in each eye to ensure safety on the road while driving.”
 Although corrective lenses can be worn if required to help vision reach the necessary acuity.

 Aside from vision, the DOT physical examination evaluates the hearing of drivers.
-The ability to hear what’s happening around them is a crucial aspect of road safety for drivers.
+Hearing what’s happening around them is a crucial aspect of road safety for drivers.
 This is measured through different tones.
-To pass this part of the physical a driver must be able to hear a “forced whisper” from a distance of no less than 5 ft.
+To pass this part of the physical, a driver must be able to hear a “forced whisper” from a distance of no less than 5 ft.

 Blood Pressure And Heart Rate